 Proactively Controlling Overpopulation

-Rather than attempting the impossible task of saving thousands of unwanted cats each year, Operation Catnip focuses on the root of the problem – more kittens are born each year than there will ever be homes for.
-We believe that by spaying and neutering as many stray and feral cats as possible, we are proactively controlling overpopulation at its source.
+Rather than attempting the impossible task of saving thousands of unwanted cats each year, Operation Catnip focuses on the root of the problem – more kittens are born each year than available homes.
+We believe that by spaying and neutering as many stray and free-roaming cats as possible, we are proactively controlling overpopulation at its source.
 One day, when the supply meets the demand, there will be a home waiting for every kitten in our community.

 Volunteers Drive Our Success

-Over the years, clinic procedures have been honed and refined to the point that 150 cats—and sometimes more—can be safely spayed and neutered in a single day.
+Over the years, clinic procedures have been honed and refined to the point that 200 cats—and sometimes more—can be safely spayed and neutered at our Catnip Sunday clinic in a single day.
 Our volunteers, who include veterinarians, veterinary students, technicians, and cat lovers, finish each day energized by the instant gratification of knowing what an important difference they made for so many cats.
-More than 44,000 community cats have been sterilized and vaccinated since Operation Catnip was founded in 1998.
+More than 50,000 community cats have been sterilized and vaccinated though Operation Catnip since our founding in Gainesville in 1998.

 Operation Catnip embraces the highest quality medical standards for cats at its clinics, providing each cat with hygienic and skilled procedures, pain medication, and follow-up care if needed.
 In recognition of this, our president, Dr. Julie Levy, was invited to participate in the drafting of the first standards of care guidelines for spay-neuter clinics.
 (Looney 2008)